Velocidex/velociraptor-docs/content/docs/deployment/clients/_index.md

 customize this Wix file to specify a different service name, destination location etc.

-To do so, follow follow the instructions [here](https://github.com/Velocidex/velociraptor/tree/master/docs/wix)
+To do so, follow the instructions [here](https://github.com/Velocidex/velociraptor/tree/master/docs/wix)

 To summarize the process, you will need to: